On the moduli space of positive Ricci curvature metrics on homotopy spheres

-Possibly the earliest result on the connectedness of spaces of metrics displaying some form of positive curvature was due to Hitchin [H].
-He proved that if a closed spin manifold admits a positive scalar curvature metric and has dimension a multiple of eight, then its space of positive scalar curvature metrics has more than one path component and has non-trivial fundamental group.
+Other results about spaces or moduli spaces of metrics displying some kind of positive curvature are few and far between in the literature.
 Shortly after [KS], Botvinnik and Gilkey [BG] showed that in some cases, the space of positive scalar curvature metrics for odd dimensional spin manifolds with non-trivial finite fundamental group can also have infinitely many path components.
 More recent results due to Kapovitch, Petrunin and Tuschmann [KPT] show that there are examples of non-compact manifolds in every dimension $\ge 22$ for which the moduli space of non-negatively curved metrics has infinitely many components.
 Let us also mention that in [KS], examples are given of Wallach spaces for which the moduli space of non-negatively curved metrics is not connected.
 It is observed however in [KPT] that the $SU(3) \times SU(2) \times U(1)$-homogeneous spaces studied in [KS] actually have moduli spaces of non-negatively curved metrics with infinitely many components.

-The proof of Theorem A involves a blend of metric and topological construction techniques based on those in [W1] and [W2], together with some ideas and arguments from [KS].
-Note that Theorem A does not follow automatically from the fact that the corresponding moduli space of positive scalar curvature metrics has infinitely many components, as it is not clear whether a given component contains a Ricci positive metric.
-Our basic idea is to construct explicit Ricci positive metrics on $\Sigma$ in infinitely many different ways, and show that the metrics we produce all lie in different components of the moduli space of positive scalar curvature metrics.

-The principal technical difficulty addressed by this paper is the extension of certain metrics used for positive scalar curvature surgery across a handlebody.
-In particular, one has to deal with the corners which occur when attaching handles.
-The smoothing out of such corners whilst keeping control of the scalar curvature is a delicate issue, which is explored in (the proof of) Proposition 9.

-As some of the constructions in this paper are quite involved, we give a broad overview and explain the motivation behind the various elements.

-For the exotic spheres under consideration in this paper, we construct in [W1] and [W2] reasonably explicit Ricci positive metrics using a Ricci positive surgery process, beginning with a sphere bundle over a sphere equipped with a Ricci positive submersion metric.
-Each exotic sphere can be constructed from such a bundle by a sequence of surgeries in infinitely many different ways.
-In this paper we show that the metrics resulting from these different constructions all belong to different components of the moduli space of positive scalar curvature metrics, using the Kreck-Stolz invariant described in \S2.
-To utilise this invariant we need to extend a given Ricci positive metric across a bounding manifold determined by the sequence of surgeries, in such a way that the resulting metric has positive scalar curvature and is a product near the boundary.
+Most recently, in [BHSW] it is shown that for many degrees in a stable range, the homotopy groups of the moduli space of positive scalar curvature metrics on $S^n$ and other manifolds are non-trivial.